bitshares/bitshares.github.io-old/_drafts/howto-become-a-witness.md

 * upvote the witness with our funds
 * sign blocks

+From this point on, we will no longer require interaction with BitShares 0.9.

+### Run the witness as a node in the network
+We first run the witness node without block production and connect it to the P2P network with the following command:

+    $ programs/witness_node/witness_node -s graphene.bitshares.org:8090 --rpc-endpoint 127.0.0.1:8090

+Ignore all warnings about missing witness ids.

 ### Creating a wallet
+We now open up the cli_wallet and connect to our plain and stupid witness node:

+    $ programs/cli_wallet/cli_wallet -s ws://176.9.234.167:8090

+First thing to do is setting up a password for the newly created wallet prior to importing any private keys:

     new >>> set_password <password>
     null
     locked >>> unlock <password>
     null
     unlocked >>>

+Wallet creation is now done.

 ### Basic Account Management
-From this point on, we will no longer require interaction with BitShares 0.9.

-We can import the account name and the (balance containing) key into BitShares 2.0:
+We can import the account name (owner key) and the balance containing keys into BitShares 2.0:

     unlocked >>> import_key <accountname> <wif>
     true